rakot/chrome-extension-boilerplate/README.md

-# Chrome extension boilerplate V3 Manifest with TypeScript, React, Redux, Tailwind and Webpack
+# Chrome extension boilerplate V3 Manifest with TypeScript, React, Redux, Tailwind, React Query and Webpack

 - React for both inject and popup scripts
 - Redux storage with PersistGate to extension storage
 - Tailwind in inject script is sandboxed by ShadowDom and will not affect/be affected by injected page.
+- React Query

 ## Usage